-We are currently closed to submissions.
+We will open to submissions in June 2023.
 Scroll to view our Manuscript Wish List and to learn How to Query.

 MANUSCRIPT WISH LIST

-We will open for queries and submissions in Autumn 2021.
+We will open for queries and submissions in June 2023.
 Here are some of our interests:

 -Guidebooks for domestic (U.S.) pilgrimages, particularly for Orthodox Christians.
 If you have a prayer practice that involves walking/hiking, we want to know about that, too.